Abu Zubaydah: 2003 transfer to Guantanamo

-Ensuing interrogation
+Subsequent interrogation

 At a CIA black site in Thailand, Zubaydah was subjected to various forms of increasingly harsh interrogation techniques, including temperature extremes, music played at debilitating volumes, and sexual humiliation.
 Zubaydah was also subjected to beatings, isolation, waterboarding, long-time standing, continuous cramped confinement, and sleep deprivation.

 Former CIA analyst and case officer John Kiriakou asserted that while Zubaydah was in CIA custody, a box of cockroaches was poured on him inside of a coffin he was confined to for two weeks, because of an irrational fear Zubaydah has of bugs.

 During Zubaydah's interrogation, Bush learned he was on painkillers for his wounds and was proving resistant.
 He said to the CIA director George Tenet, "Who authorized putting him on pain medication?"
 It was later reported that Zubaydah was denied painkillers during his interrogation.

 Waterboarding

-Zubaydah was one of three or more high-value detainees to be waterboarded.
+Zubaydah was one of three or more high-value detainees subjected to waterboarding.
 The Bush administration in 2007 said that Zubaydah had been waterboarded once.
 John Kiriakou, a CIA officer who had seen the cables regarding Zubaydah's interrogation, publicly said in 2009 that Zubaydah was waterboarded once for 35 seconds before he started talking.

 Intelligence sources claimed as early as 2008 that Zubaydah had been waterboarded no less than ten times in the span of one week.
-Zubaydah was waterboarded 83 times within the month of August 2002, the month the CIA was authorized to use this enhanced interrogation techniques on him.
+Zubaydah was waterboarded 83 times within the month of August 2002, the month the CIA was authorized to use this enhanced interrogation technique on him.
 (Note: Attributed to multiple sources:) In January 2010, Kiriakou, in a memoir, said, "Now we know that Zubaydah was waterboarded eighty-three times in a single month, raising questions about how much useful information he actually supplied."